Seizure

 seizure or make it more likely to occur.

-A severe brain injury puts people at high risk of seizures for more than a
+A severe brain injury puts people at high risk for more than a

 Natural therapy for seizures